Spin-Based True Random Number Generation Enabled by Voltage-Amplified Quantum Fluctuations: Conclusion

-Unlike thermal fluctuations, spin quantum fluctuations originate from the intrinsic randomness dictated by the Heisenberg Uncertainty Principle.
-Consequently, they exist objectively across all temperature ranges and exhibit a distinctly dominant role under low-temperature conditions.
-Built upon this characteristic, the extended magnetodynamic equations-by incorporating both quantum random fields and thermal random fields simultaneously-provide a unified theoretical framework for characterizing the synergistic and competitive effects of multiple types of random sources on magnetization dynamics.
-Notably, the temperature-dependent transition in the dominance between quantum and thermal fluctuations is expected to open up new avenues for the development of temperature-tunable QTRNGs.
+Unlike thermal fluctuations, which arise from environmental agitation, spin quantum fluctuations, rooted in the Heisenberg uncertainty principle, persist at all temperatures and dominate magnetization dynamics in the low-temperature regime.
+Building on this property, the extended magnetodynamic framework developed in this work—incorporating both quantum and thermal random fields—provides a unified description of how multiple stochastic sources jointly shape magnetization dynamics.
+The temperature-dependent crossover between quantum- and thermal-dominated regimes further points to the possibility of temperature-tunable QTRNGs, in which the statistical characteristics of the output can be directly engineered through thermal control.

-At the device implementation level, this study proposes utilizing the VCMA effect to achieve effective amplification of quantum fluctuation signals, while combining it with the TMR effect of MTJs to enable high signal-to-noise ratio readout.
-This strategy effectively addresses the challenge that quantum random signals are prone to being masked by noise during macroscopic measurements, providing a feasible experimental pathway for the extraction of high-quality quantum random numbers.
-However, in practical devices, it remains necessary to systematically evaluate the impact of factors-such as quantum tunneling, shot noise, defect distribution, interface roughness, and material compatibility-on the quality of random signals.
-Furthermore, how to realize efficient integration of this mechanism with existing integrated circuit processes, while meeting the high throughput requirements of quantum cryptography and information security applications, remains a critical issue that urgently needs to be resolved in future research.
+At the device level, we have proposed a practical approach for amplifying weak spin quantum fluctuations.
+The VCMA mechanism is used to convert small perturbations of the magnetization into stochastic state-switching events, while the TMR effect of MTJs enables high–signal-to-noise readout of these switching outcomes.
+Together, these effects overcome the longstanding challenge that quantum random signals are easily overwhelmed by classical noise during macroscopic measurements \cite{chen2022,ng2023,zhang2024}, thereby offering a feasible route toward experimentally accessing high-purity quantum randomness.

+Despite these advantages, several challenges remain before practical implementation.
+Realistic devices require systematic evaluation of additional noise sources, including quantum tunneling current fluctuations, shot noise, material defects, interface roughness, and other extrinsic perturbations, and their impact on the quality of the extracted random bits.
+Moreover, integrating the proposed mechanism with CMOS-compatible fabrication processes, while satisfying the high-throughput requirements of quantum cryptography and secure communication systems, represents an important direction for future research.
+Addressing these challenges will be essential for translating the present physics into scalable, robust, and commercially viable QTRNG hardware.

+\ack{This work was supported by the National Natural Science Foundation of China (Grant Nos.
+12574123, 12174164, 12247101, 12474114, and 12204497), and the 111 Project under Grant No. B20063.}

+\data{The data that support the findings of this article are not publicly available.
+The data are available from the authors upon reasonable request.}

 \normalem